dollarshaveclub/fastboot-docker/README.md

 # Runtime config

+`process.env.POLLING` will control whether the fastboot app server polls the `/app/dist` directory for files to serve.
+Default: `false`.

 `process.env.PORT` will control the port the fastboot app server listens on.
-Default: 3000.
+Default: `3000`.

 `process.env.WORKER_COUNT` will control the number of spawned HTTP listener threads.
 Default: 1 per CPU.